publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch77/m__us_usc_t7_s4606.md

     (c) __Honey Board; membership; terms; alternates; compensation; powers; duties__

-        (1) The order described in subsection (a) of this section shall provide for the establishment and appointment by the Secretary of a Honey Board in accordance with this subsection.
+        (1) The order described in subsection (a) shall provide for the establishment and appointment by the Secretary of a Honey Board in accordance with this subsection.

         (2)